arbois/covguide/content/_index.md

 The suggestions here are low/no-cost and are generally good practice—they have also been evaluated by epidemiologists, public health experts, biologists, and doctors.

-### NEW: Coronavirus Guide for Takeout/Delivery Businesses
+### Coronavirus Guide for Takeout/Delivery Businesses

 This is a guide for restaurants transitioning to takeout/delivery during a coronavirus outbreak.
 To download the most current English version of this guide, [click here (PDF)](https://docs.google.com/document/d/1SZY-puQHYhoyWbuzFz1ZVmy0Tu_IB7grjE86qPKU35c/export?format=pdf).
 To comment on this guide, [click here](https://docs.google.com/document/d/1SZY-puQHYhoyWbuzFz1ZVmy0Tu_IB7grjE86qPKU35c/edit?usp=sharing).